DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 ![Zico2 Homepage on port 80]({{ site.url}}/assets/Zico2/ZicoShopHomepage.png)

 After trying out the links, I ended up on `http://192.168.56.101/view.php?page=tools.html`, which is an image gallery with some lightbox functionality.
-The query parameter in the URL, `page=tools.html` has me suspicious that this PHP script would be vulnerable to [Path Traversal](http://cwe.mitre.org/data/definitions/22.html), allowing me to read arbitrary files from disk.
+The query parameter in the URL, `page=tools.html` caught my attention and I wondered if this PHP script would be vulnerable to a [Path Traversal](http://cwe.mitre.org/data/definitions/22.html) attack, allowing me to read files from disk.

 ![Zico2 Portfolio page]({{ site.url}}/assets/Zico2/ZicoShopPortfolio.png)

-Sure enough, by changing the query parameter from `page=tools.html` to `page=../../../etc/passwd` resulted in me being able to read `/etc/passwd`
+Sure enough, by changing the query parameter from `page=tools.html` to `page=../../../etc/passwd`, I was able to read the `/etc/passwd` file and enumerate the system users.

 ![Zico2 Portfolio page path traversal demonstration]({{ site.url}}/assets/Zico2/Zico2PathTraversalPOC.png)

-At this point, I wanted to map out any other URLs that might be available on this web server, so I ran [DIRB](https://tools.kali.org/web-applications/dirb) with the provided common wordlist.
+Next I wanted to see if there were any other interesting paths being served by Apache, so I ran a tool called [DIRB](https://tools.kali.org/web-applications/dirb) with the provided common wordlist.
+Dirb essentially takes a wordlist that you provide and makes HTTP requests with a given base URL to determine if anything is hosted at that path.

 ~~~
 ~ # ❯❯❯ dirb http://192.168.56.101 /usr/share/dirb/wordlists/common.txt